 Maybe.
 Some, but not all, foreign students will receive Form 1042-S (Foreign Person's US Source Income Subject to Withholding).
 The two largest groups of foreign visitors who receive Form 1042-S include students who received scholarships or fellowships in excess of their qualified tuition for at least one academic term, and BYU-Idaho employees who received tax treaty benefits in their paychecks during the year.
 All BYU-Idaho employees will also receive Form W-2, Wage and Tax Statement, mailed to their home address in January.

 Yes, you may.
-To request it, you must email us at email@example.com each year; your form will then be available on my.byui.edu within 24-48 hours.
+To request it, you must email us at firstname.lastname@example.org each year; your form will then be available on my.byui.edu within 24-48 hours.
+Or contact the Bursar's office at (1-208-496-1900).
 Please be advised that your receipt of Form 1098-T does not indicate that you are a US person for tax purposes, or that you are entitled to any education-related tax benefits.